Livingston High School (New Jersey)

-Livingston High School is a four-year comprehensive public high school that serves students in ninth through twelfth grades from Livingston, in Essex County, New Jersey, United States, operating as part of the Livingston Public Schools.
-It receives all eighth grade graduates from Heritage Middle School.
-It is the only high school in the Livingston Township.
+Livingston High School is a four-year comprehensive public high school that serves students in ninth through twelfth grades from Livingston, in Essex County, in the U.S. state of New Jersey, operating as part of the Livingston Public Schools.
+It receives all eighth grade graduates from Heritage Middle School and is the district's only high school.
 The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1958.

 Livingston High School offers 28 Advanced Placement (AP) courses within eight department areas.
-The school's principal is Danielle Rosenzweig; her administration team includes three assistant principals.
+The school's principal is Amro Mohammad; his administration team includes three assistant principals.

-As of the 2021–22 school year, the school had an enrollment of 1,971 students and 181.2 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.9:1.
-There were 24 students (1.2% of enrollment) eligible for free lunch and 11 (0.6% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 2,081 students and 188.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.0:1.
+There were 29 students (1.4% of enrollment) eligible for free lunch and 12 (0.6% of students) eligible for reduced-cost lunch.

 Building and facilities

-In 2011, LHS completed a $50 million renovation and expansion project featuring a new science wing, orchestra room, atrium and a "fitness and wellness center" (Gymnasium with Weight room).
+In 2011, LHS completed a $50 million renovation and expansion project featuring a new science wing, orchestra room, atrium and a “fitness and wellness center” (gymnasium with weight room).
 The cafeteria, auditorium, digital design room, freshmen locker room, and TV studio were also refurbished.
-Existing areas of the building, originally built in 1953, was upgraded with new technology including, a new security system, centralized HVAC, a fire safety system as well as new audio-visual equipment for every class room.
+Existing areas of the building, originally built in 1953, were upgraded with new technology including, a new security system, centralized HVAC, a fire safety system as well as new audio-visual equipment for every class room.
 The project was paid for with the proceeds of a $51.5 million bond issue approved in a 2005 referendum and included the addition and renovation of more than 160000 sqft of space.